 Housing Index in the United Kingdom averaged 210.54 points from 1983 until 2021, reaching an all time high of 453.43 points in August of 2021 and a record low of 45.16 points in January of 1983.
 This page provides - United Kingdom House Price Index - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom House Price Index - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Housing Index in the United Kingdom is expected to be 755.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Index in the United Kingdom to stand at 775.00 in 12 months time.
-In the long-term, the United Kingdom House Price Index is projected to trend around 795.00 Index Points in 2020, according to our econometric models.
+Housing Index in the United Kingdom is expected to be 458.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom House Price Index is projected to trend around 466.00 points in 2022 and 470.00 points in 2023, according to our econometric models.